akeszei/on-the-fly_processing/README.md

 # on-the-fly_processing

-Designed for operation during single particle cryo-EM data collection on HMS Polara and F20 microscopes, these scripts are easily ported to work on any setup by modifying microscope specifications and programs called in 'proc_loop.sh' file.
+Designed for operation during single particle cryo-EM data collection on HMS Polara and F20 microscopes, these scripts are easily ported to work on any setup by modifying microscope specifications and programs called 'proc_loop.sh'.

 General dependencies for these scripts are:
   (i) bash version 4+